acipm/kibicara/CONTRIBUTING.md

 6. Start the backend in a different terminal
 7. To serve and open the application, run ng s -o.
 The application will open under [http://127.0.0.1:4200](http://127.0.0.1:4200).

-### Build and Test Cycle

-- Install with `pip install .`
-- Execute with `kibicara`
-- Interact with Swagger REST-API Documentation: http://localhost:8000/docs
-- Test and stylecheck with `tox`
-- Fix style issues with `black -S kibicara tests`

 ## Branches